 The year 1776 saw momentum growing for American independence.
-On July 2, 1776, Lewis Morris and his fellow New York delegates sent an urgent message to the New York Provincial Congress asking for instructions with regard to American independence: The important Question of Independency was agitated yesterday in a Committee of the whole Congress, and this Day will be finally determined in the House.
+On July 2, 1776, Lewis Morris and his fellow New York delegates sent an urgent message to the New York Provincial Congress asking for instructions about American independence: The important Question of Independency was agitated yesterday in a committee of the whole Congress, and this Day will be finally determined in the House.
 We know the Line of our Conduct on this Occasion; we have your Instructions, and will faithfully pursue them.
-New Doubts and Difficulties however will arise should Independency be declared…………We wish therefore for your earliest Advice and Instructions whether we are to consider our Colony bound by the Vote of the Majority in Favour of Indepency, and vote at large on such Questions as may arise in Consequence thereof, or only concur in such Measures as may be absolutely necessary for the Common safety and defence of America exclusive of the Idea of Indepency.
-We fear it will be difficult to draw the Line; but once possessd of your Instructions we will use our best Endeavours to follow them.
+New Doubts and Difficulties however will arise should Independency be declared…………We wish therefore for your earliest Advice and Instructions whether we are to consider our Colony bound by the Vote of the Majority in Favor of Indecency, and vote at large on such Questions as may arise in Consequence thereof, or only concur in such Measures as may be necessary for the Common safety and defense of America exclusive of the Idea of Indecency.
+We fear it will be difficult to draw the Line; but once possessed of your Instructions we will use our best Endeavors to follow them.
 Without clear instructions Francis Lewis and the other members of the New York delegation were compelled to abstain from the votes for independence on July 2 and the Declaration of Independence on July 4.
 Both votes were carried by a unanimous vote of the other colonies, 12 to 0.
 Within a few days the New York delegation received authorization to join with the other 12 colonies, and on August 2 Francis Lewis joined with most of the other delegates of Congress and signed the Declaration of Independence.

 Craig Coley, descendant, 2008